How to build a bond with your clients using an app powered by your practice data

 When we combine PMS data with push notifications, we can take engagement to a whole new level.
 Click To Tweet For example, I got my first Miniature Schnauzer in 1979 at the age of eight and I love the breed.
 So, when I meet someone that has a Schnauzer I kind of feel like we’re related!
 But, the breed is really a complex medical nightmare decorated in an adorable furry outfit.

 A message like the one above matters because it’s relevant.
 That’s where the importance of practice data comes into play.
-With the VetSuccess Preventive Care Snapshot, you can easily sort patients into buckets based on individual pet’s needs, breed risks and more.
-With the Lapsing Patient Report, you can easily identify those patients you need to re-engage with.
+With the VetSuccess Compliance Tracker, you can easily sort patients into buckets based on individual pet’s needs, breed risks and more.

 Remember, your data isn’t just for gathering; it’s for using.
 Use (your data) to leverage the power of push notifications and keep your communication relevant.
 Click To Tweet